Subhash Ghisingh

 Subash Ghisingh was an Indian politician who was the leader of Gorkha National Liberation Front (GNLF), which he founded in 1980.
 He was the chairman of the Darjeeling Gorkha Hill Council in West Bengal, India from 1988 to 2008.
 He spearheaded the Gorkhaland movement in the 1980s.

 The Gorkhaland movement grew from the demand of Gorkhas living in Darjeeling District of West Bengal for a separate state.
 The Gorkhaland National Liberation Front led the movement, which disrupted the district with massive violence between 1986 and 1988, leading to the deaths of many who were involved.
 The issue was resolved, at least temporarily, in 1988 with the establishment of the Darjeeling Gorkha Hill Council within West Bengal.

 After a prolonged illness, Subhash Ghisingh died on 29 January 2015 at Ganga Ram Hospital in New Delhi.
 The hospital authorities released a statement stating that Subhash Ghisingh was suffering from pneumonia and liver cancer.
 Ghisingh's son Mohan Ghisingh was named the new party chief by the GNLF.

-Statehood demand

-In 1986, the Gorkhaland National Liberation Front under the leadership of Subhash Ghisingh demanded a separate state of Gorkhaland within India.
-This statehood movement turned violent and was severely repressed by the West Bengal government.
-The disturbances almost totally shut down the Darjeeling district's economic mainstays of tea and tourism.
-The Left Front government of West Bengal, which earlier had supported some form of autonomy, now opposed it as "antinational".
-The state government claimed that Darjeeling district was no worse off than the state in general and was richer than many districts.
-However, GNLF spoke of discrimination from the West Bengal administration towards the Gorkhas.

-After two years of violent agitation and the loss of at least 1200 lives, the government of West Bengal and the central government of India agreed on granting a semi-autonomous administrative body to Darjeeling hills.
-In July 1988, the GNLF gave up its demand for a separate state, and in August 1988, the Darjeeling Gorkha Hill Council came into being.
-Ghisingh became its chairman after winning the first council elections.
-The council had authority over some economic development programmes, tourism and culture.
-Ghisingh remained the chairman of the DGHC for 20 years with his GNLF party winning the DGHC elections three times.